matthewgeorgy/Embedded-Systems/README.md

 # Embedded-Systems
 Source code for TEJ3M1 Robot (Gr.11 Computer Engineering)

+Here is a video showcasing the actual robot itself: https://youtu.be/aZE8ZVy-puc

 Here you can find the source code that was written for my embedded systems group project.
 There are 3 folders:
 - c